novanick47/nickabrick/README.md

 Welcome to Nick-a-Brick's Lego Brick Blog!
 This project is a LEGO-themed blog that displays news, reviews, and other content.
 This README will guide you through the process of setting up and running the project locally.

+For my CodeYou Reviewers:

+The features I included from the requirements list:
+Use arrays, objects, sets or maps to store and retrieve data that is dispayed in your app.
+Retrieve data from a third-party API and use it to display something within your app.
+The search rebrickable search box on my index page uses the rebrickable api to search for any lego product ever made.
+Option swap for section one: Create a node.js web server using modern framework such as Express.js or Fastify.
+I also use a table/data sorting to sort based on clickable tags for the article content.
+I also use a JSON file as a database to store and dynamically retrieve articles.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: